 - They automatically set the maximally implicit status for type class arguments, making derived functions as easy to use as class methods.
-In the example above, A and eqa should be set maximally implicit. - They support implicit quantification on partialy applied type classes. - They also support implicit quantification on superclasses (§18.5.1)
+In the example above, A and eqa should be set maximally implicit. - They support implicit quantification on partialy applied type classes (§2.7.20).
+Any argument not given as part of a type class binder will be automatically generalized. - They also support implicit quantification on superclasses (§19.5.1)